con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > shes rab ye shes me bo che/ /
 > 	61d me bo che] monlam; me 'o che VM

-Comprised of vajras, wholly firm and dense,
+Comprised of vajras, wholly dense and firm,
 The newborn sovereign ruler of the world,
 Emerging from the sky, the self-arisen,
-A massive blaze of knowledge and insight, (61)
+A massive blaze of knowledge and of insight, (61)

 * The elements of the compound 'whole firm and dense' are reversed in the Tibetan translations and also reflected in the translation here.
 * *sāra* as adjective = *atidṛḍha* (Śabdāratnāvalī via Kalpadruma)